MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 ### Constructors
 Many languages give you the ability to specify your own method for instantiating a class as an object in memory.
 This special method is called a **constructor** because it constructs your object in memory.
 Specifying a constructor allows us to initialize our object with unique values at creation.

-So far, we've seen how to create a variable that all instantiated objects will share.
+The variable `name` above is defined in the class and shared by all objects instantiated by this class.
 This type of variable is called a **class variable** and it has some special features that may be surprising.
 Using a class variable to save a name is not the way we should approach this problem however.
-Fortunately we have other options available to us.
+We have another options available to us.

 We can use the python method `__init__` to set any initial values at the time your object is created in memory.
 All this does is allow you to specify any initial setup steps involved when Python creates your object.

 This is how to add a constructor to your class.

 ```python
 class Dog: